Formcentric/theme-customisation-workspace/src/themes-base/README.md

-# ⚠️ WARNING: Do Not Edit Manually
+# ⚠️ WARNING: DO NOT MODIFY MANUALLY

-This directory contains base theme files that are managed by the system. **DO NOT edit these files directly.**
+This directory contains base theme files that are managed by the system. **DO NOT MODIFY these files directly.**

 ## Why?